1ahmedharris/docker-image-builder/README.md

 Triggers on push/pull requests.
 Automates building Docker images and deploying images to Amazon ECR.

 AWS ECR Integration:
-Docker images are uploaded to dedicated Amazon ECR repository.
+Docker images are uploaded to AWS ECR repository.
 IAM roles and policies are configured to ensure secure access.

 ## Steps to use Dockerfile